Azure-Samples/ms-identity-ciam-dotnet-tutorial/2-Authorization/3-call-own-api-dotnet-core-headless/README.md

 1. Find the key `Tenant` and replace the existing value with your Azure AD tenant domain, ex. `contoso.onmicrosoft.com`.
 1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of `ciam-daemon-console-v2` app copied from the Azure portal.
 1. Find the key `ClientSecret` and replace the existing value with the generated secret that you saved during the creation of `ciam-daemon-console-v2` copied from the Azure portal.
-1. Find the key `TodoListScope` and replace the existing value with ScopeDefault.
-1. Find the key `TodoListBaseAddress` and replace the existing value with the base address of `ciam-todolist-webapi-daemon-v2` (by default `https://localhost:44372`).

 1. Open the `ToDoClient\appsettings.json` file.
 1. Find the key `[Enter here the scopes for your web API]` and replace the existing value with `https://<YOUR_CIAM_DOMAIN>/<YOUR_API_CLIENT_ID>/.default`.